 The Hanen programs offer simple strategies such as remembering to be face to face when playing with your child, observing your child to identify his/her interests, waiting in order to give your child a chance to say something, and listening to understand what your child is communicating.
 The strategies used are always paired with the child’s stage of development in order to progress towards more meaningful and purposeful communication and interactions.

 How can PlayStreet help?

-By training Parents on the strategies to be used throughout the day.
+Using Hanen strategies in Speech and Language Therapy sessions and guiding the parents on the strategies to be used throughout the day.

 - We run an unique early intervention Hanen based school program called the NAUTI Program (https://www.playstreet.in/school/)

 - Our speech-language pathologists will empower you by administering the Hanen program in the sessions.
 We will give you the strategies and the ability to be your child’s speech and language teacher.

 A number of studies have shown that, when compared to a control group: